OutSystems/docs-odc/src/eap/building-apps/architecture/service-actions.md

 ---
-summary: Service actions enable efficient, maintainable, and secure app development with reusable code components.
+summary: Service actions are reusable code components that promote code reuse, maintainability, and modularity in OutSystems Developer Cloud (ODC).
+They enable integration with other apps or systems, improve performance, and can be secured using authentication and authorization mechanisms.
 tags:
 locale: en-us
 guid: f540d163-f3b7-41c7-a898-b9f07d3f3b89